Promised Land State Park

 Pine Lake Natural Area: This small natural area has a ten-acre glacial bog.

-Delaware Water Gap National Recreation Area: Comprising 70,000 acres of the Delaware River shoreline in PA and NJ, this area offers canoeing, fishing, swimming, hiking, wildlife viewing, waterfalls and historic areas.
-Visitors can see Dingmans Falls, Zane Grey Home, Roebling Bridge and the Appalachian Trail.
+Delaware Water Gap National Recreation Area: Comprising 70,000 acres of the Delaware River shoreline in PA and NJ, this area offers canoeing, fishing, swimming, hiking, wildlife watching, waterfalls and historic areas.
+Visitors can see Dingmans Falls, Zane Grey's Home, Roebling Bridge and the Appalachian Trail.
 570-426-2452

 Lake Wallenpaupack: This 5,700-acre lake is owned by PPL and is open to public fishing and boating.
 The lake contains many species of warm-water fish in addition to trout.
-570-226-3191
+The lake is 25 minutes north of the park.
+877-PPL-LAKE (877-775-5253).

 Maps and Downloadables